 You may want to have foods and some over-the-counter medicine on hand to help you in case you start feeling sick.
-Soup freezes really well, and so do casseroles (but you may not want them if you're sick).
+Soup freezes really well, and so do casseroles.
 Buy some shelf-stable or freezer foods like crackers, bread and frozen fruit.
 It's hard to predict what you'll want to have because everyone is impacted differently by this virus.

-The best thing you can do to prevent getting sick is continue to follow guidance from the CDC and your local public health department including staying home, wearing a cloth mask if you need to go out, washing your hands frequently and cleaning and disinfecting surfaces around your house.
+The best thing you can do to prevent getting sick is continue to follow guidance from the CDC and your local public health department including limiting close contact with people outside your household, wearing a mask if you need to go out, washing your hands frequently and cleaning and disinfecting surfaces around your house.

 The situation surrounding COVID-19 continues to change quickly; it's possible that information or data has changed since publication.
 While EatingWell is trying to keep our stories as up-to-date as possible, we also encourage readers to stay informed on news and recommendations by using the CDC, WHO and their local public health department as resources.